-On December 3, 2013, my mother went into the clinic barely pregnant and came out barren.
+On December 3, 2013, Aliya Verda went into the clinic barely pregnant and came out barren.

-It was a decision that was difficult for my family, especially my mother.
+It was a decision that was difficult for her family, especially Aliya herself.
 The fetus, upon testing, had shown signs of chromosomal abnormalities, which would translate to developmental and cognitive disabilities.
-It would be a huge responsibility in raising the child, a responsibility my family wasn’t ready to take on, as we were already financially struggling.
-And so, my mother, along with the somber support of the rest of my family and I, proceeded to undergo an abortion.
+It would be a huge responsibility in raising the child, a responsibility Aliya’s family wasn’t ready to take on, as they were already financially struggling.
+And so, Aliya, along with the somber support of the rest of her family, proceeded to undergo an abortion.

-It’s an experience that I seldom speak about, but it’s one that is still extremely relevant.
-Currently, various groups are fighting to strip away that right to choice that my mother had back in 2013.
+It’s an experience that she seldom speaks about, but it’s one that is still extremely relevant.
+Currently, various groups are fighting to strip away that right to choice that Aliya Verda had back in 2013.
 In today’s world, an individual’s reproductive rights, specifically that to do with the choice to carry out or terminate a pregnancy, is under attack.

 What’s the problem?